-Our Compensation Committee has not established formal policies or guidelines for allocating compensation between annual and long-term incentive compensation, or between cash and non-cash compensation.
+The Compensation Committee conducts an annual performance and compensation review for our executive officers, including our Chief Executive Officer.
+The Compensation Committee reviews base salary, annual bonus and equity-based compensation annually as part of this review.
+The Compensation Committee has not established formal policies or guidelines for allocating compensation between annual and long-term incentive compensation, or between cash and non-cash compensation.
 Instead, through our compensation program, the Compensation Committee seeks to align pay and performance.
-As can be seen in the graphs below, a large percentage of executive pay in 2020 was variable and "at-risk" (89% for the Chief Executive Officer, and 79% on average for our other named executive officers), meaning that value to the executive is tied directly to corporate goals, individual goals (except for the Chief Executive Officer), and stock price performance.
+As can be seen in the graphs below, a large percentage of executive pay in 2021 was variable and "at-risk" (87% for the Chief Executive Officer, and 78% on average for our other named executive officers), meaning that value to the executive is tied directly to corporate goals, individual goals (except for the Chief Executive Officer), and stock price performance.
 In this sense, we believe we have established a pay-for-performance culture and pay program.
 The balance between these components may change from year to year based on corporate strategy and objectives, among other considerations.